Indonesia has a visa on arrival that costs 500.000 IDR (~33$). It is a simple and convenient option to enter the country.

-I’ve had problems with it too, but have always been able to fix them and get the eVOA.
-Let’s look at the most common problems people experience and what you can do to fix them.
+I’ve had problems with it too, but have always been able to fix them and eventually get the visa.
+Let’s look at the most commonly experienced problems and what you can do to fix them.

 HTTP 500 internal server error